emqx/blog/en/202009/building-modbus-based-iiot-app-with-neuron.md

 vi neuron.conf
 ```

-Modify the IP/port, username/password information of the EMQ X Broker server in neuron.conf.
+Modify the IP/port, username/password information of the EMQX Broker server in neuron.conf.

 ```
 # MQTT server name or IP address